BioJulia/Bio.jl/docs/src/man/seq.md

 ```

-## Overview of sequences types
+## Biological sequence types

 The `Bio.Seq` module provides representations and tools for manipulating
 nucleotide and amino acid sequences.
 Sequences in Bio.jl are more strictly typed
 than in many other libraries; elements in a sequence are typed as biological
 symbol instead of character or byte.
 They are special purpose types rather than
 simply strings and hence offer additional functionality that naive string types
 don't have.
 Though this strictness sacrifices some convenience, it also means
 you can always rely on a DNA sequence type to store DNA and nothing but DNA,
 without having to check, or deal with lowercase versus uppercase and so on.
 Strict separation of sequence types also means we are free to choose the most
 efficient representation.
-DNA and RNA sequences are encoded using four bits per
+DNA and RNA sequences are encoded using either four
+bits per base (which is the default), or two bits per base.
+This makes them
-base by default making them memory efficient, and also allowing us to speed up
+memory efficient and allows us to speed up many common operations and
-many common operations like nucleotide composition, reverse complement, and
+transformations, like nucleotide composition, reverse complement, and *k*-mer
-*k*-mer enumeration.
+enumeration.

 The `Bio.Seq` provides three different sequence types: `BioSequence`, `Kmer` and
 `ReferenceSequence`.
 Each of these types is a subtype of an abstract type called